Key facts

 Entry requirements

-Cloud studies
+Online studies

 Deakin offers many courses which can be studied by distance education overseas.

-However, international students living in Australia on a student visa, in each compulsory trimester (that is, Trimesters 1 and 2), must enrol in at least one unit that is offered as a Campus located unit and can, in addition enrol in units offered via Cloud (online).
-International students may undertake a maximum of up to one third (or equivalent) of their study as Cloud (online) study.
+However, international students living in Australia on a student visa, in each compulsory trimester (that is, Trimesters 1 and 2), must enrol in at least one unit that is offered as a Campus located unit and can, in addition enrol in units offered online.
+International students may undertake a maximum of up to one third (or equivalent) of their study as online study.
 Please note enrolment in one face to face unit in compulsory study periods is only allowed if the student is completing their final unit of study and will not exceed maximum one third (or equivalent) online requirement.

 Recognition of prior learning

-If you have completed previous postgraduate studies within the last ten years which you believe may reduce the number of units you have to complete at Deakin, indicate in the appropriate section on your application that you wish to be considered for Recognition of Prior Learning.
+If you have completed previous postgraduate studies within the last ten years which you believe may reduce the number of units you have to complete at Deakin, indicate in the appropriate section on your application that you wish to be considered for Recognition of prior learning.
 You will need to provide a certified copy of your previous course details so your credit can be determined.
-If you are eligible, your offer letter will then contain information about your Recognition of Prior Learning.
+If you are eligible, your offer letter will then contain information about your Recognition of prior learning.

-Your Recognition of Prior Learning is formally approved prior to your enrolment at Deakin during the Enrolment and Orientation Program.
+Your Recognition of prior learning is formally approved prior to your enrolment at Deakin during the Enrolment and Orientation Program.
 You must bring original documents relating to your previous study so that this approval can occur.

-You can also refer to the Recognition of Prior Learning System which outlines the credit that may be granted towards a Deakin University degree.
+You can also refer to the recognition of prior learning (RPL) system which outlines the credit that may be granted towards a Deakin University degree.

 Fees and scholarships